Are you a social butterfly? You know how it is: from a house party to an office party, your social calendar is suddenly packed!

 Best Excuses to Ditch a Party When You’re Bored to Death

-The alarm at my house went off and the police is there waiting.
+The alarm at my house went off and the police are there waiting.

 I like how this one carries a sense of urgency.
 You need to leave NOW!